arow-oss/goat-guardian/README.md

 - oauth2_proxy only allows you to use one OAuth provider at a time.
 Goat Guardian allows you to use any that have been configured.

-- login-with can't be used programmatically in Haskell, Python, Ruby, Java, etc.
+- oauth2_proxy can't be used programmatically in Haskell, Python, Ruby, Java, etc.

+- oauth2_proxy doesn't have any way to reverse-proxy endpoints if the end-user hasn't already loggedin.
+Goat Guardian lets the upstream application decide which pages to show based on whether or not the end-user has already logged in.

+- oauth2_proxy is mainly used to make internal web applications (for example, a self hosted version of [Tiny Tiny RSS](https://tt-rss.org/)) available behind OAuth authorization.
+Goat Guardian is mainly intended to be used for public web applications meant to be used by the general public.

 ### Kong

 [Kong](https://konghq.com/) is an API gateway.
-It acts as a reverse proxy in the same way as Goat Guardian, but it handles much more than just authentication.
+It acts as a reverse-proxy in the same way as Goat Guardian, but it handles much more than just authentication.
 It also handles monitoring, logging, rate-limiting, etc.